ChengC2019/Cheng-s-Page/README.md

 </ul>

 ### Publications
 Chen, C., 2016.
-A Maximum Entropy Approach to Identifying Important Statistical Moments to Best-Represent Spray Distribution Data.(PDF)
+A Maximum Entropy Approach to Identifying Important Statistical Moments to Best-Represent Spray Distribution Data.<a href="url">PDF</a>

 Chen, C., & Olajoyegbe, T. O., & Morkos, B. (2020, June), The Imminent Educational Paradigm Shift: How Artificial Intelligence will Reframe how we Educate the Next Generation of Engineering Designers  Paper presented at 2020 ASEE Virtual Annual Conference Content Access, Virtual On line .
-10.18260/1-2--35326 (PDF)
+10.18260/1-2--35326 <a href="url">PDF</a>

 <!--
 ```markdown